U.S. Pork Market Development

 We look for areas to differentiate U.S. pork from competitors and add value and opportunity into other markets.

-Our work is focused on continuing the success of pork exports in 2020.
+Our work is focused on continuing the success of pork exports.
 The approach we take is to diversify and balance pork exports to build value and minimize risk.

 We’re doing that in three ways to grow a diverse set of markets and capitalize on growth across the globe.